12Mosch/File-Content-Aggregator/docs/developer-guide.md

   - Uses `p-limit` to manage concurrency for file stats and reads.
   - Parses boolean queries using `jsep` and evaluates the AST against file content.
   - Handles proximity search (`NEAR`) logic.
+  - **Fuzzy Search:** Integrated into Boolean queries and NEAR function, with settings to enable/disable each independently.
   - Accepts and checks a `checkCancellation` function.
   - Sends progress updates via `progressCallback`.
   - **Memory Optimization:** Does not read/return full content in the main result set.